abidibo/cookiecutter-django/README.md

 - a bin command which will set up the remote machine for you (using ansible) and will display a maintenance page
 - some production commands to manage the deploy and related stuff.

-> **Important!**
-> New stuff is added to the `py3` branch.
-Actually soon I'll merge this branch in `master` because django 2 requires python 3 and now almost every django third party app supports python 3.

 ## Environment

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is uset to create a working directory already configured.